MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-relationships-understand.md

 Bi-directional relationships can impact negatively on performance.
 Further, attempting to configure a bi-directional relationship could result in ambiguous filter propagation paths.
 In this case, Power BI Desktop may fail to commit the relationship change and will alert you with an error message.
 Sometimes, however, Power BI Desktop may allow you to define ambiguous relationship paths between tables.
 Precedence rules that affect ambiguity detection and path resolution are described later in this article in the [Precedence rules](#precedence-rules) topic.

-We recommend using bi-directional filtering only as needed.<!-- For guidance on bi-directional filtering, see the [Cross filter relationship guidance](guidance/relationships-bidirectional-filtering) article.-->
+We recommend using bi-directional filtering only as needed.
+For guidance on bi-directional filtering, see [Bi-directional relationship guidance](guidance/relationships-bidirectional-filtering.md).

 > [!TIP]
 > In Power BI Desktop model view, you can interpret a relationship's cross filter direction by noticing the arrowhead(s) along the relationship line.
 A single arrowhead represents a single-direction filter in the direction of the arrowhead; a double arrowhead represents a bi-directional relationship.